cilerler/burcin/README.md

 ## Install

-Command below should pull the latest, however it constantly retrieves very early version which is `1.0.442`
+Command below should pull the latest, however it constantly retrieves very early version which is `1.0.442` and reported [here](https://github.com/NuGet/Home/issues/7711)

 ```powershell
 dotnet new --install "Burcin.Templates.CSharp"